Artistic Opportunities

 Original artwork only.
 Editions are acceptable if they are original works such as printmaking, photography or limited original digital art, or casts.

-All artwork must be ready to hang/display with the proper hardware (2D artwork should be framed with hanging wire, absolutely no saw tooth hangers).
+All artwork must be ready to hang/display with the proper hardware ALL 2D artwork should be matted, framed with hanging wire attached a quarter of the way down on the back of the frame, absolutely no saw tooth hangers.
 If work is accepted and then dropped off without proper hanging materials, it will NOT BE HUNG.

 Artist Residency Program